 Throughout American history, women have been dedicated political actors both on the forefront and on the sidelines.
 The ratification of the 19th amendment marks a celebrated milestone.
 It not only reminds us of the many successes of the past, but it should also inspire us to keep moving forward.

 Authors Carol Ann Slocum and Sally Veghte are members of the bankruptcy and restructuring department at Klehr Harrison.
-Additional research and editing contributors include Paige Willan (litigation partner), Steve Bertil (zoning and land use associate) and Monica Clarke Platt (litigation associate).
+Additional research and editing contributors include Paige Willan (litigation partner) and Monica Clarke Platt (litigation associate).